 Amit John kurien

-I am interested in human-environment relations and their interrelationship with forest-agricultural changes in tropical landscapes, with a keen interest in processes of deforestation, agricultural intensification, and forest degradation.
-My dissertation focuses on the dynamics of shifting cultivation (jhum/ swidden) landscapes.
+I am interested in human-environment relations and their interrelationship with forest-agrarian changes in tropical landscapes, with a keen interest in processes of agricultural intensification, deforestation, and forest degradation.
+My PhD focuses on agricultural intensification in shifting cultivation (jhum/ swidden) landscapes.
 I examine this contentious and hard-to-map land-use and the causes of intensification of both the shifting cultivation practice and well as the wider agrarian transformation, and its consequences for people's livelihood strategies, sustainability, and equity in Garo hills, Meghalaya in Northeast India.
 I study the linkages between social and ecological factors operating at household- and village-level and landscape-level, and its relevance in explaining the twin-sides of the decline as well as the persistence of shifting cultivation, nature of forest cover, and livelihood sustainability, with a keen interest in contributing to land management and policy.
-The study is undertaken in the context of a changing a rural landscape with modifications in shifting cultivation, indigenous village societies in sociocultural transition, historical continuities of trade and market exchange, and contemporary changes in the political economy of Northeast India.
+The study is framed within the context of a changing rural landscape with modifications in shifting cultivation, indigenous village societies in sociocultural transition, historical continuities of trade and market exchange, and contemporary changes in the political economy of Northeast India.
 Such a study has meant a spirited espousal of interdisciplinary research frameworks and insights from multiple theoretical strands and the need for methodological pluralism.
 I use remote sensing and GIS, archival data, and qual-quant social science methods in my work, and I am a botanist-conservation biologist by early training.

 Dr. Sharachchandra Lele, Distinguished Fellow in Environmental Policy & Governance, is my Ph.D. guide.
 Along with him, my Doctoral Advisory Committee consists of Dr. A.R.
 Vasavi, an independent social anthropologist who prematurely retired from School of Social Sciences, National Institute of Advanced Studies, Bangalore, Dr. Harini Nagendra, Professor of Sustainability at Azim Premji University, Bangalore, and Dr. Nitin D. Rai, Fellow, Suri Sehgal Centre for Biodiversity and Conservation at ATREE.

 - Lele, S and Kurien, A. (2011) Interdisciplinary analysis of the environment: insights from tropical forest research.
 Environmental Conservation, 38(2): 1-23. [full pdf]